yanicksenn/unity-variables/README.md

 # Unity Variables
 This variables package is based on the idea of Ryan Hipple.
+I added my own flair to it by adding simple property drawers and extendability for custom and complex variables.

 ## Add package
 1. Open "Package Manager"